keums/melodyExtraction_JDC/README.md

 ## Abstract

-We present a joint detection and classification (JDC) network that conducts the singing voice detection and the pitch estimation simultaneously.
-The JDC network is composed of the main network that predicts the pitch contours of the singing melody and anauxiliary network that facilitates the detection of the singing voice.
+We present a joint detection and classification (JDC) network that conducts the singing voice detection and pitch estimation simultaneously.
+The JDC network is composed of the main network that predicts the pitch contours of the singing melody and an auxiliary network that facilitates the detection of the singing voice.

 <img src="./img/diagram.png" width="70%">